-While recipe testing one night, I ended up with half of a grilled tomato and about 1/4 cup strawberry salsa.
-I could have a made a taco or some kind, but I decided to get creative with a sweet and savory omelet!
+While recipe testing one night, I ended up with half of the grilled tomato and about 1/4 cup strawberry salsa.
+I could have made a taco or some kind, but I decided to get creative with a sweet and savory omelet!
 It was a little unexpected but so delicious!
 To make it:

-- Whisk together 2 large eggs, a splash of water, salt and pepper.
+- Whisk together 2 large eggs, a splash of water, salt, and pepper.

 - Pour in a lightly oiled, small nonstick skillet.
 Let cook over low heat, untouched until eggs are almost set.

-- On one half of the eggs, add 1/4 cup strawberry salsa, half of a diced grilled tomato, and a sprinkle of queso fresco.
+- On one-half of the eggs, add 1/4 cup strawberry salsa, half of a diced grilled tomato, and a sprinkle of queso fresco.